-A practical checklist to stop shortened links and branded domains from being tied to low-quality ad placements using Google Ads account-level exclusions.
+Protect your short links and branded domains from being tied to low-quality ad placements — fast.

 If you rely on shortened links or branded short domains for campaigns, every ad placement that displays your creative is a reputation event.
 In 2026, automated ad formats and Performance Max have accelerated reach — and with reach comes risk: an ad that runs on a low-quality site or a deceptive YouTube placement can transfer negative signals to your short link reputation, reduce CTR, and open you to brand-safety complaints.
 Google’s January 2026 rollout of account-level placement exclusions changes the game.
 This checklist gives marketing teams, SEOs, and site owners a tactical playbook to lock down links and prevent association with low-quality inventory.